Whether I’m traveling for 2 weeks or 2 months – what you see is what you get!

 I recently bought some red filters for my GoPro (in anticipation of my upcoming Galapagos trip, yay!), to improve my underwater photography.
 There are a wide range of prices, and I went with the midrange option.

 Kindle and USB charger

-For me, a must-have.
+For me, my Kindle is a must-have.
 I am a HUGE reader and made it a goal to read at least one book a week for all of 2015.
-I got myself a new Kindle for the new year, and also Kindle Unlimited subscription services which gives you unlimited books on KU for 10USD per month), and am happy to say that I am far surpassing my one book a week goal!
-You can download up to 10 books on Kindle Unlimited at a time (and as many other books as you want), do it in advance and be all set for your trip.
+I got myself a new Kindle Paperwhite for the new year, and also Kindle Unlimited subscription services which gives you unlimited books on KU for 10USD per month), and am happy to say that I am far surpassing my one book a week goal!
+You can download up to 10 books at a time (and as many other books as you want), do it in advance and be all set for your trip.
 This saves a TON of weight in your pack as compared to “real books”, also money-saving for the book addicted.
-For the cost of less than 4 printed travel books, I purchased a Kindle (same version as above) and a month of Kindle Unlimited.
-You can purchase any book you need, with a simple wifi connection (or it might even be for free with Kindle Unlimited!
-Most Lonely Planet books are, including Southeast Asia).
+For the cost of less than 4 printed travel books, I purchased a Kindle and a month of Kindle Unlimited – where most Lonely Planet books are free.
 My favorite feature is highlight, you can go back through and read all the excerpted sections that you had highlighted, without rereading the whole book or needing to flip through pages.
-Super easy and convenient for travel planning!.
-If you don’t want to buy or carry a Kindle, you can also get the FREE Kindle app on most devices.
+Super easy and convenient for travel planning!

 iPhone and USB charger